✦ Enhanced Edition

 Genesis 8:1 (KJ3)

-"And God remembered Noah and every living thing, and all the cattle which were with him in the ark.
+"And God remembered Noah, and every living thing, and all the cattle that were with him in the ark.
 And God made a wind to pass over the earth, and the waters subsided."

 Genesis 22:8 (KJ3)